cmdcolin/tools-iuc/deprecated/tools/tool_factory_2/README.md

 your history to recreate the form complete with broken script.
 Fix the bug and execute again.
 Rinse, wash, repeat.

-Once the script runs sucessfully, a new Galaxy tool that runs your script can be generated.
+Once the script runs successfully, a new Galaxy tool that runs your script can be generated.
 Select the "generate" option and supply some help text and names.
 The new tool will be generated in the form of a new Galaxy datatype
 - toolshed.gz - as the name suggests, it's an archive ready to upload to a